everydo/pretty-yaml/README.md

 Installation
 --------------------

-It's a regular package for Python 2.7 (not 3.X).
+It's a regular package for Python 2.7 or 3.4.

 Using [pip](http://pip-installer.org/) is the best way: